-As a project manager, you’re probably used to throwing around the term deliverables on a daily basis.
+You’ve likely heard the word deliverables get thrown around.
 You know your projects include a list of them, that your team members are responsible for producing them, and that they’re crucial to the success of the business.
 But do you and your team really understand what they are or how to craft them?

 In this post, we’ll present a clear definition for deliverables, show you how you can define them in a way that makes your projects run smoother and more efficiently, and give you concrete examples from a major project.

-Project managers discuss deliverables constantly, but when it comes time to define the term it’s surprisingly difficult for even the most experienced PMs.
+Project managers discuss project deliverables constantly, but when it comes time to define the term it’s surprisingly difficult for even the most experienced PMs.
+Even though deliverables are an essential part of project management.

 Put simply, a deliverable is a product or service created or performed in the completion of a project.
 When you consider a project, there are elements of input (what goes into the project such as time, resources, information, etc.) and elements of output — the deliverables.